Aubrisa/andes-iac/aws/README.md

 ## Step 1: Copy Container Images

-Aubrisa will provide you with read access to their ECR repository <code class="copyable">AUBRISA-ACCOUNT-ID.dkr.ecr.REGION.amazonaws.com</code><button class="copy-button" onclick="navigator.clipboard.writeText('AUBRISA-ACCOUNT-ID.dkr.ecr.REGION.amazonaws.com')">Copy</button>
+Aubrisa will provide you with read access to their ECR repository<code class="copyable">AUBRISA-ACCOUNT-ID.dkr.ecr.REGION.amazonaws.com</code>

 Copy the images to your ECR: